abpframework/abp/docs/en/UI/Blazor/Global-Features.md

 # Blazor UI: Global Features
-`GlobalFeatureManager` allows you to check the features are enabled or disabled in the blazor project.
+`GlobalFeatureManager` allows you to check the global features in your Blazor applications.

 > This document only explains the JavaScript API.
 See the [Global Features](../../Global-Features.md) document to understand the ABP Global Features system.